Blockdaemon/defi-api-examples/README.md

 # defi-api-examples

-This tool is a simple example app that leverages BD's DEFI API.
+This repository comprise a set of scripts that leverages BD's DEFI API.
+The script collection guides the creation of an application that leverages the DEFI API and has cross-chain token transfer capabilities.

 ### Requirements
 This is a Typescript project.
 Npm as package manager and node.
 Tested with npm v10.2.4, node 21.5.0.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for node version management.